pop-os/shell/TESTING.md

 - [ ] Moving the last window out of a stack works as expected.
 - [ ] Stacks can be resized with the keyboard.
 - [ ] Stacks can be resized with the mouse.
+- [ ] Lock and unlock the screen-- stacks should still exist and windows should not have moved.

 ### Workspaces